Best unlocked phones Android Central 2021

 - Boring, plastic design

-There are a lot of affordable phones on this list, but what if you're really trying to keep costs low?
-That's when you turn to the Nokia 4.2.
-This is the most affordable phone we're featuring here, and it's impressive just how much Nokia is able to offer at such a minimal price.
+There are many affordable phones on this list, but what if you're really trying to keep costs low?
+That's when you turn to the Moto E (2020).
+This is the most affordable phone we're featuring here, and it's impressive just how much Motorola can offer at such a minimal price.

 - Insanely low price

 - Two rear cameras

 - Android 10 software is excellent

 - Won't get any OS updates